chenzhch/shellc/README.md

 **If the shell script involves human-computer interaction, some modifications need to be made to the original shell script, and ```read input``` needs to be changed to ```read input </dev/tty```.**

+**Warning: The compiled program does not support the $0 parameter because the actual command executed by the compiled program is similar to ```cat script.sh | $SHELL```.
+The program name corresponding to $0 is the SHELL environment variable name, not the pre compiled script program name。**

 Version 3 has added untraceable and tested the following tools for untraceable

 OS| TOOL|SUPPORTED